Hiyashi Chuka is the perfect meal on a hot day!

 Ingredients

-- 1 package of fresh ramen 8 oz or dry packaged Japanese noodles (soba, somen, udon, or ramen)
+- 8 ounces Japanese noodles (soba, somen, udon, or ramen)

-- 8 oz of sliced ham or Canadian bacon chopped and/or imitation crab, bay shrimp, and/or scrambled eggs (approximately 2 cups total)
+- 8 ounces sliced ham or Canadian bacon, chopped or imitation crab, or bay shrimp (approximately 2 cups total)

 - 1/4 cup tsuyu tennen bonito soup base for noodles*